-Getting your agency’s pricing right is the most important thing you can do.
+Creating the right pricing model for you agency is the most important thing you can do.

-But many agencies approach pricing like it is a business practice that should be established and then ignored.
+But many agencies approach creating their pricing model like it is a business practice that should be established and then ignored.
 Once they’ve “figured” it out, it’s time to move on to a new business, add creativity, or whatever other activity they’d rather focus on.

-Instead, your pricing strategy or model should be constantly evolving.
-Agencies should be consistently testing and optimizing their pricing strategies to create a bigger impact on profits.
+Instead, your pricing model or strategy should be constantly evolving.
+Agencies should be consistently testing and optimizing their pricing models to create a bigger impact on profits.
 Long gone are the days of set commission fees and 30% profit margins.

-Today, there are a variety of different pricing strategies, each of which has its own pros and cons.
-To evaluate and determine the best method for their firm, consider these three models:
+Today, there are a variety of different pricing models, each of which has its own pros and cons.
+To evaluate and determine the best method for their firm, consider these three pricing models: